Last Updated on August 9, 2023

 Imagine a big beautiful evergreen tree, bathed in sunshine and dripping with avocados.
 Now imagine that tree in your very own yard – providing you with fresh, creamy homegrown avocados.
 Guacamole.
 Avocado Toast.
 Salads.
 Avocado on everything!
-That is the stuff that garden dreams are made of, am I right?
-I know that growing avocados was always on the top of our homestead wish list.
+That is the stuff that garden dreams are made of, am I right?!
+I wanted to plant an avocado as soon as we had our own property.
 Now, we have three healthy avocado trees – and two that are already producing fruit.
 We are incredibly fortunate, because as much as I hate to say it… most climates are not well-suited to grow avocados.

 Read along to learn how to grow avocado trees at home.
 First, explore some popular varieties, tree cross-pollination considerations, and whether to grow avocados from a pit or a nursery tree.
-Then we’ll go over the ideal climate and conditions needed to successfully grow avocados, along with some ideas (and realistic expectations) if you want to push the limits and try to grow avocados outside of their “sweet spot” or in containers as well.
+Then we’ll go over the ideal climate and conditions needed to successfully grow avocados, how to plant avocado trees, common pests, and tips on growing avocados in containers as well.
 Last but not least, learn how to tell when it is time to harvest ripe avocados, and exactly how to do so!

 Origin of Avocados